 Engaging Our Communities

-These guidelines complement the community engagement that the SE LHIN has already undertaken, and will further SE LHIN accountability and transparency.
+These guidelines complement the community engagement that the South East LHIN has already undertaken, and will further South East LHIN accountability and transparency.

 For more information on how we engage with our community, please view the LHIN Community Engagement Guidelines & Toolkit.